I am...

 Symptoms

-The symptoms of the primary and secondary forms of hemophagocytic lymphohistiocytosis (HLH) include:
+The symptoms of hemophagocytic lymphohistiocytosis (HLH) include:

-- Persistent fever, often high.
-Sometimes a microbial (often viral) cause is found, but this is common as a trigger of HLH/FHL.
+• Persistent fever, often high.
+Sometimes a microbial (often viral) cause is found, but this is common as a trigger of HLH/FHL

-- Abnormal blood tests such as a) low red blood cells, b) low platelets, and c) low neutrophils.
+• Abnormal blood tests such as a) low red blood cells, b) low platelets, and c) low neutrophils

-- Other blood abnormalities (liver dysfunction, elevated triglycerides, low sodium level, and low albumin level).
+• Other blood abnormalities (liver dysfunction, elevated triglycerides, low sodium level, and low albumin level)

 Combined with evidence of immunologic dysfunction:

-- Decreased NK-cell function.
+• Decreased NK-cell function

-- Increased T-cell activation as evidenced by increased sIL2ra (soluble IL-2 receptor alpha) in the blood.
+• Increased T-cell activation as evidenced by increased sIL2ra (soluble IL-2 receptor alpha) in the blood

-- Increased histiocyte activation as evidenced by increased ferritin.
+• Increased histiocyte activation as evidenced by increased ferritin

 Diagnosis and Treatment